Sahra Nguyen, founder of Nguyen Coffee Supply: Demanding "justice" for Vietnamese Robusta coffee beans

 Over the past 6 years, Sahra and Nguyen Coffee Supply have been persistently promoting Vietnamese coffee as well as filter coffee culture to friends around the world.
 Things are gradually getting brighter.
 Sahra and the story of Vietnamese Robusta coffee beans have attracted the attention of international media.
 The 8x founder was also honored by Imbibe Magazine as one of 75 people changing the way Americans eat in 2021.

 The success of Nguyen Coffee Supply has also inspired many large local coffee businesses to gradually change their thinking.
-In January 2023, Blue Bottle launched its first blended coffee product with Vietnamese Robusta beans in more than 2 decades of operation.
-For Sahra Nguyen, the founder is not worried about competition, but on the contrary, she expressed her desire to have more businesses join in to raise the position of the Vietnamese coffee industry.
+In January 2023, Blue Bottle launched its first blended coffee product with Vietnamese Robusta beans in more than two decades of operation.
+For Sahra Nguyen, the founder is not worried about competition, but on the contrary, she expressed her wish that more businesses would join in to improve the position of the Vietnamese coffee industry.

 “In business, competition is good, because competition promotes innovation.
-More businesses and more generations need to join this playground to increase the coverage of Vietnamese coffee in the US.
-I cannot do it alone,” said the founder of Nguyen Coffee Supply.
+More businesses and more generations need to join this playground, increasing the coverage of Vietnamese coffee in the US, I cannot do it alone,” said the founder of Nguyen Coffee Supply.

 Source